Ecommerce replatforming: What Are the Risks, Steps & Best Platforms

 Risks and factors to consider before migration

-• Migrating unused/ unneeded legacy feature toolsets (Again, requires a proper audit of all your goods and chattels)
+• Migrating unused/ unneeded legacy feature toolsets (Again, requires a proper audit of all your goods and chattels).

-• Ignoring major business requirements
+• Ignoring major business requirements.

-• Ignoring potential technical integrations
+• Ignoring potential technical integrations.

-• Skipping testing (functional testing is your devoted replatforming mate)
+• Skipping testing (functional testing is your devoted replatforming mate).

-• Ignoring security issues (have to be taken into account prior to migration process)
+• Ignoring security issues (have to be taken into account prior to migration process).

 Magento migration service

-• Higher performance, speed, scalability
+• Higher performance, speed, scalability.

-• Mobile-friendly, responsive interfaces
+• Mobile-friendly, responsive interfaces.

-• Easy to use intuitive admin panel
+• Easy to use intuitive admin panel.

-• Modernized enriched UX/UI
+• Modernized enriched UX/UI.

-Basic ecommerce migration checklist: Magento 2
+Basic ecommerce migration checklist: Adobe Commerce (Magento)

-• Clone your online store and launch a dry run in test environment
+• Clone your online store and launch a dry run in test environment.

-• Transfer all the ecommerce data (product names, description, attributes, product page components; customer-related data like passwords, contact numbers, addresses; all the links like category and product URLs)
+• Transfer all the ecommerce data (product names, description, attributes, product page components; customer-related data like passwords, contact numbers, addresses; all the links like category and product URLs).

-• Transfer the API-related data (keys, signatures)
+• Transfer the API-related data (keys, signatures).

 “Though M1 and M2 are similar from a business pov, they differ from app design perspective.
 In most cases you can't just reuse existing M1 codebase in M2.
 Sometimes you can't even reuse data schema.
 Also, the coding best practices and tools changed a lot.
 Depending on the amount and complexity of M1 custom modules, it's probably easier to redesign and rewrite M2 app from scratch.”